-Here is a list of articles from Aurametrix blogs related to microbiome:
+Here is a list of past articles from Aurametrix blogs related to microbiome:

 December 20, 2022: Current Trends in Deodorization Using microbiome to create personalized cosmetic products

 December 16, 2022: Oral manifestations after COVID-19 vaccination Vaccination can cause various oral lesions and change microbial composition.
 Increased diversity is not always beneficial.

 December 15, 2022: Keratoacanthomas Following COVID-19 Vaccination Genetics and skin microbiota (especially, Staphylococcus aureus) may play a factor in keratoacanthomas but genetic variants (some likely in DNA repair genes) are unknown.
 A case of post-vaccination eruption of multiple keratoacanthomas is presented.

 November 30, 2022: The Health Benefits of Mung Beans Mung Bean Seed Extracts regulate the composition of gut microbiota by stimulating the growth of the beneficial bacteria Enterococcus, Ruminococcus, Blautia, and Bacteroides and decreasing the growth of the potential pathogenic bacteria Escherichia-Shigella.

 November 17, 2022: Olfactory Signatures and COVID-19 A new peer-reviewed paper compared sufferers of microbiome-related disorders to general populations in respect to their response to COVID-19 vaccines and SARS-Co-V2 infections.